apache/doris/docs/en/docs/sql-manual/sql-reference/Data-Definition-Statements/Create/CREATE-TABLE.md

         The default compression method for Doris tables is LZ4.
 After version 1.1, it is supported to specify the compression method as ZSTD to obtain a higher compression ratio.

         `"compression"="zstd"`

+    * `light_schema_change`

+        Doris would use light schema change optimization by default.
+It is supported to turn off the optimization by set the property as false.

+        `"light_schema_change"="false"`

     * Dynamic partition related